empeje/homebrew-bos-cli/README.md

 # Empeje Bos-cli

+## NOT MAINTAINED ANYMORE

+My recommendation is to use the npm package instead: See their official [documentation](https://github.com/bos-cli-rs/bos-cli-rs?tab=readme-ov-file#install).

-## How do I install these formulae?
+## How do I install these formulae

 `brew install empeje/bos-cli/<formula>`